-Through a 20-year trend in RevPAR (revenue per available room) hotel costs keep growing while many corporate decision-makers try to hold the line on meeting costs.
+Through a 20-year trend in RevPAR (revenue per available room), hotel costs keep growing while many corporate decision-makers try to hold the line on meeting costs.
 Without budget adjustments, meetings will shrink and become less impactful over time.
-To offset this trend of rising RevPAR, there is an opportunity for global companies to take meetings international where the opposite has been true.
+To offset this trend of rising RevPAR, there is an opportunity for global companies to take meetings internationally where the opposite has been true.
 South America, Australia, Asia, and the Middle East have seen a decline in RevPAR and provide a budget-conscious chance to ‘WOW’ attendees with a unique destination at a high-tier property.

 5. Start Hotel Sourcing Sooner

 Most lead times have grown to 12-18 months in advance of a large meeting or incentive trip due to the collective increase in travel for leisure, business, and groups.
 But there’s a dilemma when it comes to corporate decision making, especially in public companies where they live on a quarter-to-quarter mindset.
-Getting sign off on hotel sourcing outside of a budget cycle is difficult, but the earlier the process can start, the more hotel availability rises and room rate falls.
+Getting sign off on hotel sourcing outside of a budget cycle is difficult, but the earlier the process can start, the more hotel availability rises, and room rate falls.

 6. Enhance Attendee Experiences

-88% of Millennial business travelers now say job-related travel affects job satisfaction which explains the rapid growth in “bleisure” travel.
-Younger business travelers are adding additional leisure time onto their trip to explore the destination after the meeting ends, making hot spots like Austin, TX or Nashville, TN attractive for meetings with Millennial audiences.
+88% of Millennial business travelers now say job-related travel affects job satisfaction, which explains the rapid growth in “bleisure” travel.
+Younger business travelers are adding additional leisure time onto their trip to explore the destination after the meeting ends, making hot spots like Austin, TX, or Nashville, TN attractive for meetings with Millennial audiences.
 New experience trends like designing unique mixed seating setups, creating more meaningful discussions and audience interaction, and the ‘festivalization’ of meetings are all attributed to improved engagement.
 Planners are now devoting more time to creating experiences than mere logistics.

 7. Re-Focus on Soft Power Benefits

 From the Incentive Travel Industry Index by SITE, IRF, and FICP, ‘soft power’ is beating ‘hard dollars’ in overall benefits from incentive travel.
-Looking at the blue bars below, the ‘soft power’ of improved engagement, better relationship-building, and improved retention are rising reasons for companies’ incentive trips.
+Looking at the blue bars below, the ‘soft power’ of improved engagement, better relationship-building, and improved retention is rising reasons for companies’ incentive trips.
 With that in mind, it’s important to focus on those benefits of relationship-building and retention of top talent by driving that message in communication campaigns and thoughtful usage of personalization within the program itself.
 Creating a VIP experience for participants is becoming more important than ever, and hiring an incentive travel agency can be a big step in the right direction.

 8. Get More Trip Budget & Cut Costs

 Hotel, F&B, and airfare costs are growing, and thankfully, incentive travel budgets are also growing, but not as fast in most cases.
-Pulling back on program length has become a more common cost-cutting measure which is a painful decision, especially considering the focus on creating more memorable trips packed with authentic activities and unique events.
+Pulling back on program length has become a more common cost-cutting measure, which is a painful decision, especially considering the focus on creating more memorable trips packed with authentic activities and unique events.
 Incentive travel planners will either need to find more budget or cut costs by utilizing destinations that are not on everyone’s radar.

 9. Go Farther

 With rising hotel room costs in North America, incentive trip planners are going farther with their programs to reduce hotel costs, as well as broaden their horizons to excite participants.
-This is especially true with Western Europe, Canada, Southeast Asia, and Oceania having the largest net increases by respondents compared to 2019 trips.
+This is especially true with Western Europe, Canada, Southeast Asia, and Oceania have the largest net increases by respondents compared to 2019 trips.
 Brightspot client programs confirm the data, and more importantly, prove the interest from clients in taking their group incentive travel programs to new destinations.